Miriam2040/Multi-Service-Chat/tech doc.md

 - Cost-aware operation

 These design decisions create a solid foundation for future enhancements while maintaining current functionality in a production-ready state.

+## Next Steps

+The following improvements and features are planned for future development:

+### User Experience
+- Add user authentication and individual user budgets
+- Implement history saving and chat session persistence
+- Add the ability to favorite and share generated content
+- Create a gallery view for previously generated images and songs
+- Add export functionality for research papers in different formats (PDF, Word) and for images (PNG, JPEG)

+### Technical Improvements
+- Implement caching to reduce API costs for similar requests
+- Add retry mechanisms for failed API calls
+- Implement batch processing for multiple requests

+### Scalability
+- Implement load balancing for high traffic
+- Add database support for storing generation history
+- Implement rate limiting per user/IP
+- Implement job queues for long-running tasks

+## Acknowledgments

+- OpenAI for GPT API
+- Flux for image generation
+- Suno for music generation